ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 ### Accessibility

-Be an amazing developer and get used to thinking about accessibility in all of your projects!

 This is the place to make a note of anything you have done with accessibility in mind.
 Some examples include: